Mounika-2507/sql-practice/notes/01-select-and-filtering.md

 Combined Query =
                   # To get names and salaries of employees who live in city mumbai
                   SELECT name,salary FROM Employees WHERE city='Mumbai';

+                  #To get names of employees whose salary more than 50000
+                  SELECT name FROM Employees WHERE salary>50000;